widged/gb-elm-language/en/type/05-record.md

 ## Records

 Records are written with brackets.
-The brackets enclose a collection of key/value pairs, or named fields
+The brackets enclose a collection of key/value pairs, or named fields.

 Records (semantically named) are frequently employed to record state or to model information.
 They employ key-value pairs, with (likely-familar) dot notation for accessing values. (source: [Data Structures in Elm @NoRedInk](http://tech.noredink.com/post/140646140878/data-structures-in-elm))